 How Foreigners Can Get a Driving Licence in Thailand

-Use this guide as a practical checklist, then confirm the latest requirements with your local DLT office and the official DLT page before booking or attending.
+Foreigners can apply for a Thai driving licence through the Department of Land Transport (DLT).
+Use this guide as a practical checklist, and confirm the latest requirements with your local DLT office or the official DLT page before booking or attending.

 What this guide covers